In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

 However, fresh challenges lay just around the corner for this new fintech challenger bank.
 In March 2020, the world faced unprecedented difficulties and uncertainty as the Covid-19 pandemic took hold, and the country was placed into the first of several lockdowns.

-It would soon be time for the bank to approach Pratik again, but more about this in our next case study, Redesigning a bank’s lending workflow.  title TBC <add link to case study when loaded>
+It would soon be time for the bank to approach Pratik again, but more about this in our next case study, [Simplifying a fintech bank’s lending workflow](https://www.indatawetrust.co.uk//case-studies/simplifying-a-lending-workflow/)

-**If you’d like to talk to Pratik or the team about building a bank, gaining regulatory approval or simplifying and improving your bank’s data management systems and processes,** <!-- Calendly link widget begin --> <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"> <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script> <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/pratik-idwt/30min'});return false;">please book a call</a> <!-- Calendly link widget end -->
+**If you’d like to talk to Pratik or the team about building a bank, gaining regulatory approval or simplifying and improving your bank’s data management systems and processes, please** <!-- Calendly link widget begin --> <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"> <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script> <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/pratik-idwt/30min'});return false;"> book a call</a> <!-- Calendly link widget end -->

 <!-- Calendly badge widget begin -->